arwidcool/Solder-Plate/README.md

 ### Usage

-Power On: Connect the hotplate to the power source.
-Set Temperature: Use the interface to choose the desired reflow profile Start Soldering: Place your PCB and components on the hotplate and start the profile
+Power On: Connect the controller with a 12V 5A(Tested working) or 24V 5A PSU (Untested) Set Profile: Navigate the menu and choose the desired reflow profile Start Soldering: Place your PCB and components on the hotplate and start the profile

 ### Customization